lfedgeai/AegisEdgeAI/docs/arch-mod.md

 🔒 Trust Assumptions for Simplified Flow

-This flow relies on core security assumptions to enable the simplified architectural model where the SPIRE Server orchestrates host verification independently of the SPIRE Agent/Keylime Agent communication.
+This flow relies on three critical security assumptions to enable the simplified architectural model where the SPIRE Server orchestrates host verification independently of the SPIRE Agent/Keylime Agent communication.

 Component